Elder abuse: Prevention

 Doctors, nurses, and other medical personnel can play a vital role in assisting elder abuse victims.
 Studies have shown that elderly individuals, on average, make 13.9 visits per year to a physician.
 Although there has been an increase in awareness of elder abuse over the years, physicians tend to only report 2% of elder abuse cases.
 Reasons for lack of reporting by physicians include a lack of current knowledge concerning state laws on elder abuse, concern about angering the abuser and ruining the relationship with the elderly patient, possible court appearances, lack of cooperation from elderly patients or families, and lack of time and reimbursement.
-Through education and training on elder abuse, health care professionals can better assist elder abuse victims.
+Through education and training about elder abuse, health care professionals can better assist elder abuse victims.

 Educating and training those in the criminal justice system, such as police, prosecutors, and the judiciary on elder abuse, as well as increased legislation to protect elders, will also help to minimize elder abuse.
-Increased legislation to protect elders and will also provide improved assistance to victims of elder abuse.
+Increased legislations to protect elders and will also provide improved assistance to victims of elder abuse.

 In addition, community involvement in responding to elder abuse can contribute to elderly persons' safety.
 In general, preventing the occurrence or recurrence of elder abuse helps not only the elder but it may also improve the anxiety and depression of their caregivers too.
 Communities can develop programs that are structured around meeting the needs of elderly persons.
 For example, several communities throughout the United States have created Financial Abuse Specialist Teams, which are multidisciplinary groups that consist of public and private professionals who volunteer their time to advise Adult Protective Services (APS), law enforcement, and private attorneys on matters of vulnerable adult financial abuse.

-False accusations of elder abuse
+False accusations

 It is important to recognize that false accusations of elder abuse are very common.
 An elderly person who has dementia or a mental illness may falsely claim to be a victim of abuse.
 By one estimate, 70% of elderly people with mental impairments such as dementia, delusions, or paranoia falsely accuse caregivers of stealing.
 Mentally impaired elders may claim that a caregiver is feeding them poisoned food or holding them prisoner.
 Websites such as Alzlive.com and DailyCaring.com offer advice for caregivers who are falsely accused of elder abuse or other crimes.